rossta/rossta.github.com/source/blog/2018-01-18-animating-connect-four-with-vuejs.html.md

 published: true
 summary: How the Vue transition component "drops" things into place
 description: Continuing our series on building Connect Four with Vue and Phoenix, we'll use Vue transitions and a third party library to animate the SVG checkers falling and bouncing into place when added to the game board.
-pull_image: 'blog/connect-four-nightsky.png'
+thumbnail: 'blog/connect-four-nightsky.png'
-pull_image_caption: Background Photo by Andrew Preble on Unsplash
+thumbnail_caption: Background Photo by Andrew Preble on Unsplash
 series: 'Connect Four'
 category: Code
 tags: